Calton Hill, New Zealand: The twentieth century

 The first published mention of the existence of Calton Hill is from 1907.
 The farmland was surveyed for the establishment of roads, related infrastructure and residential sections.
 The "Township of Calton Hill" was formally gazetted by the City of Dunedin 19 November 1907 with advertisements appearing in newspapers for "choice sections, view and sun, low prices".
 Bare land remained for much of the sections until the first houses were built immediately prior to World War I, with remaining farmland tendered for grazing.

 A concentrated phase of building occurred during the 1950s and 1960s, completed through the Government's state housing scheme established 15–20 years previous.
 Mass public transport was being replaced by mass private transport; garages were retrofitted on older houses to store cars and the suburb's population increased.
 Riselaw Road School was established in 1953 along with a community hall, play centre, and other facilities for children and families on the adjacent Riselaw Road site.

+In September 2026 it was announced that streets in a new Calton Hill subdivision would be named after prominent Dunedin women, Rachel Reynolds (Rachel Reynolds Place), Doris Lusk (Lusk Lane), Ada Fache (Fache Lane), Elizabeth Hinds (Hinds Place) and Eileen Soper (Soper Close).